rackerlabs/support-how-to/content/cloud-backup/best-practices-for-cloud-backup.md

 ### Frequently encountered issues

-This section is similar to an FAQ.
-If you encounter a problem and need immediate help, look it up here first.
-There's a good chance a solution already exists.

 To minimize your chances of issues, keep your Backup Agent updated.
 Many errors and issues are fixed between releases.

-**Issue**: My backups are getting randomly corrupted.
+- **Issue**: My backups are getting randomly corrupted.
 Why?

-- Does your server have a backup agent and did you clone it to create a new backup system?
+  Does your server have a backup agent and did you clone it to create a new backup system?
 This means that two backup agents exist with the same credentials writing to the same Vault.

-**Solution**: Ensure the agent on the cloned backup server is re-registered before any backups are run.
+  Ensure the agent on the cloned backup server is re-registered before any backups are run.

-**Issue**: My backup is experiencing network errors.
+- **Issue**: My backup is experiencing network errors.

-**Solution**: Make sure that your backup server has a connection to both Service Net and public net.
+  Make sure that your backup server has a connection to both Service Net and public net.
 If it is on an isolated network, the backup agent will not be able to function properly.

-**Issue**: Sometimes, my backups fail.
+- **Issue**: Sometimes, my backups fail.

-- This is most commonly caused by either a failure to communicate with Cloud Files, running out of disk space, or a failure to communicate with Cloud Backup.
+  This is most commonly caused by either a failure to communicate with Cloud Files, running out of disk space, or a failure to communicate with Cloud Backup.

-- Sometimes, the agent may fail to backup a particular file because of a permissions error.
+  Sometimes, the agent may fail to backup a particular file because of a permissions error.
 Either the file is in use when the agent attempts to save it or the file in question cannot be read by the agent.
 Consider permissions when hunting for the root cause of a backup failure.

-**Solution**: Ensure you're running the latest agent release.
+  Ensure you're running the latest agent release.
 Then, attempt to determine the cause of the error.
 Try the backup/restore again if it is an intermittent error.
 We're always working on making Cloud Backup more robust.

-**Issue**: My backup/restore is slow.
+- **Issue**: My backup/restore is slow.
 What can I do?

-- If your backup or restore is encrypted, it will be especially slow.
+  If your backup or restore is encrypted, it will be especially slow.
 Encryption comes at a cost.
 Otherwise, look to the section above, "What Should I Not Save?".
 The less there is to save/restore, the faster it will be.

-- We're always working on optimizing the agent to make backup and restore faster.
+  We're always working on optimizing the agent to make backup and restore faster.